 Durable fake plants won’t be affected by humid or hot environments.
 Your hermit crabs can still hide around fake plants and climb over their vines, enjoying the decoration as enrichment.

 What Do I Do If My Hermit Crabs Destroy Plants?

 Watching live plants routinely destroyed doesn’t feel right, and you may dislike using fake plants to preserve the lifespan of in-tank decorations.

 The good news is that you can give your plants breaks by swapping out one plant for another, letting a ravaged plant be temporarily replaced with a new plant.

 The new plant will take its position while the other plant recovers.
 Once the plant has fully recuperated, you can swap it out again, allowing the now-roughed-up plant to take a break.

 Alternatively, you can find plants that hermit crabs won’t eat or hold up to roughhousing.
 Due to their thicker leaves, tropical plants can withstand hermit crab pinchers better.

 There are also plants that hermit crabs tend to avoid munching, like the pothos.

 Are Succulents Safe for Hermit Crabs?

-This environment will cause rot and mold growth on the plant, which could pose a health risk to your hermit crabs.
-Because of this, it’s usually best to avoid succulents for hermit crabs.
+This environment will cause rot and mold growth on the plant, which could pose a health risk to hermit crabs.
+For this reason, it’s advisable to avoid succulents for hermit crabs.